lpouillo/vm5k/README.txt

 vm5k
 ====

-A python module to ease the experimentations of virtual Machines for the Grid'5000 platform.
+A python module to ease the experimentations of virtual Machines on the Grid'5000 platform.
 It is composed of:

-* a lib to setup Debian hosts with libvirt and manage virtual machines
 * a script that deploy virtual machines
 * an experimental engine that conduct user defined workflow for a set of parameters
+* a lib to setup Debian hosts with libvirt and manage virtual machines

 Developped by the Inria Hemera initiative 2010-2014 https://www.grid5000.fr/mediawiki/index.php/Hemera